Towards Understanding the Generalizability of Delayed Stochastic Gradient Descent: Proof of Theorem and

 For these terms, we have to consider both convex and strongly convex cases separately.
 The difference is that when the quadratic function is strongly convex, the eigenvalues of the corresponding semi-positive definite matrix $\mathbf{A}$ further satisfy $\lambda\leq a_{j}\leq \mu, \forall j\in[d]$.
-Moreover, following Lemma \ref{lem:pi}, if $\eta \in (0, 1/20\mu(\tau+1)]$, we have